A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Related Work

-The use of BaCs in the Simplex architecture originated in~\cite{yang17simplex}.
+Yang et al.\ originated the use of BaCs in the Simplex architecture~\cite{yang17simplex}.
 There are, however, significant differences between their method for obtaining the switching condition and ours.
 Their switching logic involves computing, at each decision period, the set of states reachable from the current state within one control period, and then checking whether that set of states is a subset of the zero-level set of the BaC.
-Our approach avoids the need for reachability calculations by using a Taylor approximation of the BaC, and bounds on the BaC's derivatives, to bound the possible values of the BaC during the next control period and thereby determine recoverability of states reachable during that time.
+Our approach avoids the need for online reachability calculations by using a Taylor approximation of the BaC, and bounds on the BaC's derivatives, to bound the possible values of the BaC during the next control period and thereby determine recoverability of states reachable during that time.
 Our approach is computationally much cheaper: a reachability computation is expensive compared to evaluating a polynomial.
-Their framework can handle hybrid systems.
-Extending our method to hybrid systems is a direction for future work.
+Also, their work does not consider how to handle the uncertainty of approximate dynamic models.

+The Simplex methodology has been applied to hybrid systems by Yang et al.~\cite{yang17simplex}, whose approach is discussed above, and Bak et al.~\cite{bak_mitra_2010}.
+In~\cite{bak_mitra_2010}, a finite discrete transition system is constructed as an abstraction of an underlying hybrid dynamic system.
+Reachability analysis is applied to this abstract model to derive and verify switching conditions.
+Like~\cite{yang17simplex}, this approach requires complex reachability calculations.

-Mehmood et al.~\cite{mehmood2021simplex} propose a distributed Simplex architecture with BCs synthesized using control barrier functions (CBFs) and with switching conditions derived from the CBFs, which are BaCs satisfying additional constraints.
-A derivation of switching conditions based on Taylor approximation of CBFs is briefly described but does not consider the remainder error, admissible states, or restricted admissible states, and does not include a proof of correctness (which requires an analysis of the remainder error).
+Mehmood et al.~\cite{mehmood2021simplex,mehmood2023simplex} propose a distributed Simplex architecture with BCs synthesized using control barrier functions (CBFs) and with switching conditions derived from the CBFs, which are BaCs satisfying additional constraints.
+A derivation of switching conditions based on a Taylor approximation of CBFs is briefly described but does not consider the remainder error, admissible states, or restricted admissible states, and the paper does not include a proof of correctness (which requires an analysis of the remainder error).

+An automated method of generating safety proofs for runtime-assurance architectures is proposed in~\cite{nigam2023}.
+Apart from the Simplex architecture, there are several other variants of runtime-assurance architectures, e.g.~\cite{mehmood2021simplex,mehmood2023simplex,ramakrishna2020dynamic}.
+The primary distinction between the Simplex architecture and other runtime-assurance architectures lies in the inclusion of redundant controllers and decision logic that determines the active controller, as opposed to a decision logic solely focused on identifying unsafe behavior.~\cite{nigam2023} provides an automated proof of the decision logic, but the burden of coming up with decision logic is left to the user.
+Also, their method only applies to systems with deterministic dynamics; our work allows nondeterminism through the use of approximate dynamics and nondeterministic mode changes in hybrid systems.